Privileging one’s own? Voting patterns and politicized spending in India

 While village-level quotas in India have brought hundreds of thousands of women to power in local politics, only 4.6% of the Members of Parliament (MPs) and 4.7% of the Members of Legislative Assemblies (MLAs) in India have been women since 1961.
 Using a complete, new dataset of the more than 500,000 candidates in Indian state assembly and parliamentary elections 1961-2015, including almost 25,000 female candidates, I show that female candidates tend to do as well as male candidates in the elections where they run.
 Controlling for differences in candidate quality by using a regression discontinuity design (RDD) of close elections between male and female candidates, I also show that parties tend to re-nominate fewer of their female than their male incumbents and runner-ups.
 The findings indicate that it is party bias and a hostile political environment rather than voters bias that has made the inclusion of women in Indian politics so slow.

-Violence Against Women as a Violation of Human Rights?
-Legal Change and the Resilience of Social Norms in Mexico (with Mala Htun)
+Making Violence Important: Legal Change and Social Norms in Mexico

 Do Parties Matter at the Subdistrict Level of Politics?
 Evidence from mandals in Andhra Pradesh (with Andreas Kotsadam and Anirban Mitra)